rammussenna/rings-of-the-damned/Bosses.md

 * **Lore**: A spirit cursed to constantly seduce and consume.
 Her voice causes hallucinations of lovers lost.
 * **passive**: Player camera will always be locked on valentina (may hinder movement combos) (base passive for easy and normal)
 * **2nd Chance**: Valentina has a chance to revive the player (1/200) but valentina will get a permanent buff (20% hp 30% illusion damage/heal) (only applicable in hard or hell difficulty) (balagtas reco)
+* **20% BELOW**: from siren she transforms more into a angler fish with sharp teeth and an esca

 * **Abilities**:
   * **Blinding**: Valentina will fire a projectile that covers the players screen for 10s (dodgeable)